 The primary advantage of standard aluminum extrusions is that it is much easier to work with aluminum at higher temperatures.
 This translates to faster production speeds, which is why an extruded bar is typically less expensive than the cold finished product.
 Shorter lead times to market result from faster production.

 Cold finished production produces tighter dimensional tolerances, which is advantageous when using the close-fitting collets found in today’s high-speed precision CNC machining centers.
 It also improves the mechanical and physical properties of the material, increasing machinability and producing smaller chips during machining that break away from the cutting tool’s work area faster.

-Extruded and Cold Finished Aluminum are Used in What Applications?
+Uses of Extruded and Cold Finished Aluminum

 While extruded aluminum is widely used in a variety of applications, it is not suitable for all.
 Any requirement for enhanced properties may lead to the use of the cold finished product as a raw material.
 Cold finished bar is frequently specified in aerospace and defense products requiring high strength, as well as a variety of automotive applications.
 Alloys used in cold finished applications include 2011, 2024, 6061, and 7075.
 Aluminum alloys commonly used in extrusions include 1100, 3003, 6061, 6063, and 6101.
 The most common is probably 6061, which is valued for its beneficial properties.